ysyk2021/how-to-stay-motivated-and-achieve-your-goals-in-the-workplace/src/chapter-5-2.md

-# Strategies for Scheduling Effectively, Delegating Tasks, and Managing Distractions

 In this chapter, we will explore strategies for scheduling effectively, delegating tasks, and managing distractions in the workplace.
 These techniques will help you optimize your time, improve productivity, and stay focused on achieving your goals.